No social media platform has taken the world by storm quite like TikTok.

 The Somali government banned TikTok, along with messaging app Telegram and online betting website 1XBet, in August 2023.

-The Somali government claimed the platform were being used to spread "indecent content" and extremist propaganda, including violent images and videos.
+The Somali government claimed the platform was being used to spread "indecent content" and extremist propaganda, including violent images and videos.

 3. Pakistan